barthelemymp/TULIP-TCR/README.md

 We give 3 scripts
  - full_learning_new.py / run_full_leaning.sh implement the training from scratch of the model
  - finetuning.py / run_finetuning.py finetune the model on a subset
- - predict.py rank TCRs for a given epitope
+ - predict.py rank TCRs for a given epitope.
+You can run it with: `python predict.py --test_dir data/VDJ_test_2.csv --output data/`

 ## Colab: